ghi-electronics/Documentation/software/tinyclr/tutorials/gpio.md

 > [!Warning]
 > 5V tolerant doesn't mean the processor can be powered by 5V, only that the input pins can tolerate 5V.

+The logic low threshold is 0.4\*Vdd-0.-1.
+With a 3.3v power supply this means 1.22v.
+The logic high threshold is 0.47\*Vdd+0.25.
+With a 3.3v power supply this means 1.801v.

 Unconnected input pins are called "floating."
 They are in a high impedance state and are susceptible to surrounding noise which can make the pin read high or low.
 A resistor can be added to pull the pin high or low.
 Modern processors include internal pull-up and pull-down resistors that are controlled by software.
 Note that a pull-up resistor doesn't necessarily make a pin high -- something connected to the pin can still pull it low.

 In this example, a button is connected between ground and an input pin.
 We will enable the pull-up resistor making that pin high when the button is not pressed.
 When the button is pressed, it will overpower the pull-up and make the input low.
 We will read the status of the button and pass its state to an LED.